InspectorIncognito/AndroidRequestsBackups/README.md

 ```

 - The database name used to fetch and load data is taken from the `settings.DATABASES['default']['NAME']` variable.
 - Images to send are retrieved from the `settings.MEDIA_IMAGE` folder.
+Only files with `.jpeg` extension are considered.

 ### On (TranSapp) server